 There are some big advantages to SEO for crowdfunding campaigns—SEO generates compounding returns, works nicely with complementary strategies, and lets you build traffic within a specific target market.
 It’s also inexpensive.
 The big drawback is how long it takes to set up a campaign—it’s usually months before you start to see results (hence why you need to build a runway).

 You can find more information on the latest SEO standards and how to optimize your site on the SEO.co blog.
-I’ve also written pretty in-depth on SEO in the following guide: The Definitive Guide to Marketing Your Business Online.
+I’ve also written pretty in-depth on SEO in the following guide: Marketing Your Business Online.

 I’ve already mentioned a number of times how important the “social” aspect of your campaign is.
 Hopefully by the time you launch, you’ll already have a decent following here.
 If not, you’ll have your work cut out for you.